hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 that about, the old institution of "living with the Guru" and similar systems of imparting education are needed.
-What we want are Western science coupled with Vedanta, Brahmacharya as the guiding motto, and also Shraddhâ and faith in one's own self.
+What we want are Western science coupled with Vedanta, Brahmacharya as the guiding motto, and also Shraddhā and faith in one's own self.
 Another thing that we want is the abolition of that system which aims at educating our boys in the same manner as that of the man who battered his ass, being advised that it could thereby be turned into a horse.